DonRomaniello/Prometheus2.0/prometheus-studios/public/content/courses.md

 Solid Foundations is a smooth introduction to the fundamental units of improvisation.

-The exercises, forms, and instructor gently place each student into an effortless state of play.
+The exercises, forms, and instructor gently place each student in an effortless state of play.

 Solid Foundations culminates in a class show.